tap349/tap349.github.io/_posts/2016-10-03-macos-configuration.md

       - Hotkeys:
         - Start Pomodoro: `<C-D-p>` (displayed in qwerty: `<C-D-r>`)
         - Stop Pomodoro: `<C-D-s>` (displayed in qwerty: `<C-D-;>`)

+  - GoPanda2

+  NOTE: additional software is usually stored in _~/soft/_ to keep it all
+        in a single place since it's not managed by any package manager.
 - copy other files from backup (to name a few):
   - _~/Pictures/Lightroom/_
   - _~/backup/_